PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Intro/Lecture/english.md

 ### Vertices
 A mesh is really just some information on how to represent a shape.
 Most meshes are sets of three positions in space to make triangles to represent their shape.
 This is because triangles can be used to make any other shape.
 In Unity's mesh format a triangle is made using 3 positions.
-The "correct" word used for "positions in space" is vertices (singular is vertex).
+The correct term for "positions in space" in the context of meshes is, vertices (singular is vertex).
 In Unity a vertex is just a Vector3.
 Let's make a triangle using 3 vertices.

-(This isn't valid C# code but don't worry once you get the concept you'll take off really fast)
+(This isn't valid C# code, the techinical name would be "pseudo code" meaning its just to show a concept or express "to be" code)

 ```
     mesh.vertices = { Vector3(-1, -1, 0), Vector3(-1, 1, 0), Vector3(1, 1 0) }